Rockville, MD (PRWEB) May 27, 2008

 Professor of Internal Medicine

 At the end of this CE activity, participants should be able to:

-Interventional cardiologists, physician assistants, nurses, pharmacists and other clinicians who treat patients with acute coronary syndrome.
+Cardiologists, physician assistants, nurses, pharmacists, and other clinicians who treat patients with acute coronary syndrome.

 CME Outfitters, LLC, gratefully acknowledges an independent educational grant from Schering-Plough Corporation in support of this CE activity.

 CME Credit (Physicians):

 CME Outfitters, LLC, is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 CME Outfitters, LLC, designates this educational activity for a maximum of 2.0 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.